-So you want a career in Finance? and want to learn Financial Statement Analysis.
+So you want careers in Finance? and want to learn Financial Statement Analysis.

 Well, just like the other disciplines, you need to start with the basics.